tallakt/codepagex/README.md

 Codepagex
 =========

-An elixir library to convert between codepages for strings.
+An elixir library to convert between string encodings to and from utf-8.
+Like iconv, but pure Elixir.

-All the mappings are fetched from unicode.org tables and conversion functions are generated from these.
+All the encodings are fetched from unicode.org tables and conversion functions are generated from these.

 _Demo quality_